redhog/pieshell/README.md

 init process (pid 1), there are two global variables `INIT` and `CURRENT`.

+The currently logged in users and their login session processes can be accessed using the global `USERS` variable with a similar semantic for properties.

+All these objects support tab completion to let you easily naviage the tree of running porcesses on your system.

+    redhog@glittertind:~/pieshell[master] >>> USERS.redhog.localhost.mate_panel.mate_terminal.bash.bin_bash.bash.pid_10171.python3_9
+    _('/home/redhog/pieshell/env/bin/python3.9', '/home/redhog/pieshell/env/bin/pieshell') as 26341

+    redhog@glittertind:~/pieshell[master] >>> CURRENT
+    _('/home/redhog/pieshell/env/bin/python3.9', '/home/redhog/pieshell/env/bin/pieshell') as 26341

 ## Job control

 A pipeline can be started in the background by appending `&True`, or